arvigeus/AZ-204/Topics/App Service.md

 App settings are always encrypted when stored (encrypted-at-rest).

 App Service passes app settings to the container using the `--env` flag to set the environment variable in the container.

+- **Always On**: Keep the app loaded even when there's no traffic.
+By default, **Always On** isn't enabled and the app is unloaded after 20 minutes without any incoming requests.

 ### App Settings